-1. Stand behind the projector and support the front of it while you press the purple button above the lens.
-This unlocks the foot so it can move up and down freely.
-Do not let the projector drop.

-caution: Do not hold the projector by its lens.
-This can damage the lens.

-- 2. While pressing the purple Foot Release button, raise or lower the projector until the screen image is correctly positioned. - 3.
-Release the Foot Release button to lock the foot in its new position. - 4.
-Level the projector by turning the left-rear foot clockwise to raise the height or counterclockwise to lower it.
+- 1. Stand behind the projector and support the front of it while you press the purple button above the lens.
+This unlocks the adjustable foot so it can move up and down.
+Don't let the projector drop. - Caution: Don't hold the projector by its lens.
+This can damage the lens. - 2.
+While pressing the purple Foot Release button, raise or lower the projector until the screen image is correctly positioned. - 3.
+Release the Foot Release button to lock the adjustable foot in its new position. - 4.
+Locate the dial-shaped foot at the rear of the projector.
+Level the projector by turning this foot clockwise to raise the height or counterclockwise to lower it.